 Once you have chosen your color it is very important to prepare the room.
-First, make sure that your floor is covered with a drop cloth and everything valuable is covered with plastic sheeting because paint will drip and splatter down no matter how careful you are.
+First, make sure that your floor is covered with a drop cloth, and everything valuable is covered with plastic sheeting because the paint will drip and splatter down no matter how careful you are.

 The next step is to prime the walls with a good quality acrylic primer (unless you are using the Benjamin Moore Aura which doesn't require a primer).
 If there are any water-stains then you will need to spot prime those areas with an oil or alcohol-based stain-killing primer.

 Once the ceiling is primed, put painter's tape along any area where you have edges that are either angled or stepped so you do not get paint on these parts.
-Helpful trick: painter's tape is easier to work with in short strips.
+Helpful trick: painter's tape is easier to use in short strips.
 Once taped you can begin painting.

 Choose a high-quality ultra flat ceiling paint.
 The new Benjamin Moore ceiling paint makes use of their Aura paint technology to create an ultra-flat, super high-quality, high-hiding paint that will enrich any color.

 Paint the edges with a good paint brush and fill in the rest with a paint roller, using a zigzag pattern so you will cover more ground as you go.
 And putting your roller on a pole will make painting the ceiling much easier.
 Just make sure you use a good quality >roller frame that will apply the paint evenly over the length of the roller cover, and won't snap under the additional strain caused by the leverage of the pole.